BorgwardtLab/proteinshake_models/README.md

 ## Model weights

-Weights for pre-trained and supervised models can be obtained at:
+The weights for pre-trained models are available [in the repository](https://github.com/BorgwardtLab/ProteinShake_eval/tree/main/pretrained).
 ## Training

 #### Supervised training/Finetuning